-- Only untreated lumber, dry and seasoned firewood may be used for fuel.
-Leaves, grass, hay, garden or woodland debris or other compostable waste must not be burned in a campfire.
+• Only untreated lumber, dry and seasoned firewood may be used for fuel.
+Leaves, grass, hay, garden, woodland debris or other compostable waste must not be burned in a campfire

-- The campfire must always be attended, continuously supervised and controlled by a competent person equipped with extinguishing materials and equipment.
+• The campfire must be controlled by a competent person who is equipped with extinguishing materials and equipment

-- The person attending must ensure the campfire does not present a hazard or nuisance to other people and is extinguished if conditions become unsafe for the fire to continue; and is completely extinguished before leaving the site.
+• The person attending the fire must ensure the campfire does not present a hazard or nuisance to other people, is extinguished if conditions become unsafe for the fire to continue and is completely extinguished before leaving the site

-- If the fire spreads beyond the pit or otherwise becomes out of control, the person attending must immediately carry out fire control and extinguish the fire and report the fire as soon as possible to the Fire Department, the RCMP, or a fire emergency response centre, and comply with any directions given by the responder.
+• If the fire spreads beyond the pit or otherwise becomes out of control, the person attending must immediately carry out fire control, extinguish the fire, report the fire as soon as possible to the Fire Department, the RCMP, or a fire emergency response center, and comply with any directions given by the responder

 Burning Permits